-Te tuari ā wāriu

-Values based allocation
+Te tuari ā wāriu Values based allocation

 Ngā Wai Ariki o Rotorua is a valuable taonga, but vulnerable to overuse.
-We know that the system is already nearly fully allocated (see "Te whakahaumaru i te hauora o te puna ngāwhā Protecting the health of the geothermal aquifer" on page 34).
+We know that the system is already nearly fully allocated (see "Te whakahaumaru i te hauora o te puna ngāwhā Protecting the health of the geothermal aquifer' on page 34).
 This means we need to think carefully about how we allocate future use of geothermal water, heat and energy.

 The benefit gained from geothermal uses varies.
-Some use (such as bathing) underpins cultural wellbeing and social cohesion, other uses provide a direct economic benefit through energy saving to an individual or business (space heating of a business).
+Some use (such as bathing) underpins cultural wellbeing and social cohesion and contributes to the economy by building on Rotorua's reputation as a spa and wellness destination.
+Other uses provide a direct economic benefit through energy saving to an individual or business (space and water heating of a business).